Poggen/portfolio/content/blog/things-i-learned-while-building-my-new-site.md

 [Design+Code](https://designcode.io/)

-I've been interested in React for quite a while and decided to take some courses by Meng Too at Design+Code.
+I've been interested in React for quite some time and decided to courses by Meng Too at Design+Code.
 I find his courses easy to follow since he has a design background and most of the chapters is about building things that actually work.

 ![](https://jakobmagnusson.se/assets/site2.png)